 the given function.

-As a special case, when f
+As a special case, when f is 0 setfenv changes the environment

 of the running thread.
-In this case, setfenv
+In this case, setfenv returns no values.

-setmetatable (table, metatable)
+setmetatablesetmetatable (table, metatable)

 Sets the metatable for the given table.
 (You cannot change the

-metatable of other types from Lua, only from C.) If metatable
+metatable of other types from Lua, only from C.) If metatable is

-, removes the metatable of the given table.
+nil, removes the metatable of the given table.
 If the original

-metatable has a "__metatable"
+metatable has a "__metatable" field, raises an error.

-This function returns table
+This function returns table.

-tonumber (e [, base])
+tonumbertonumber (e [, base])

 Tries to convert its argument to a number.
 If the argument is already

-a number or a string convertible to a number, then tonumber
+a number or a string convertible to a number, then tonumber returns

-this number; otherwise, it returns nil
+this number; otherwise, it returns nil.

 An optional argument specifies the base to interpret the numeral.
 The